 As carburetors are used, they will eventually fail to deliver the proper air-fuel mixture to the engine.
 When this happens, the engine will run roughly or fail to run at all.
 The symptoms can be noticed at idle, in the mid-range, or at full throttle.
 A failed carburetor can burn up an engine if it is not fixed immediately.

-It is assumed that the pilot has always used fresh, clean, high octane fuel and high quality 2 cycle oil.
+It is assumed that the pilot has always used fresh, clean, high octane fuel and high quality 2 stroke oil.
 Note that use of ethanol fuels will greatly increase carburetor problems because of the tendency of ethanol/gasoline mixes to attract water and for ethanol to dissolve everything it comes in contact with, especially plastics and rubber.
 Ethanol also conducts electricity.
 This causes electrolysis of metal parts and is why pilots should never leave gasoline/ethanol mixes in the fuel system for long, especially in hot weather.
 Please read our fuel section to learn about the correct fuels, oils, and how to prevent problems caused by ethanol.

 DO NOT STORE FUEL MIXED WITH OIL FOR MORE THAN A FEW WEEKS.
 Old gasoline and old fuel/oil mixes cause gum, varnish, and sludge buildup in carburetors.
 If the fuel contains ethanol, these problems will be much more common.
 Avoid ethanol blends if at all possible.

-The most common point of failure in diaphragm type carburetors is the deformation/erosion of the tip of the fuel inlet needle.
+A common point of failure in diaphragm type carburetors is the wearing away of the tip of the fuel inlet needle.
 The wear is microscopic and not visible to the naked eye.
-When this happens, the pop-off pressure will be lower and the engine will run richer (and rougher).
+When this happens, the pop-off and rest pressures will be lower causing the engine to run richer (and rougher).
 Engine idle is also badly affected because of fuel leakage into the carburetor.
 Leakage of the inlet needle can be noticed when attempting to adjust the carburetor's low speed system: the low speed needle can be completely screwed in (closed) with little or no effect.

 If you have a pop-off gauge, you can check for this problem in less than a minute without disassembling the carburetor.